hieutranm2/cloudbuild-notifier-cli/README.md

   --service-account-key <path>  The path to your GCP service account key file -h, --help                    display help for command
 ```

-## Requirements

-- Node.js (npm) installed on your machine
-- Ensure you have set up Application Default Credentials (ADC) in advance.
-Your Google Cloud account
-  must have **Owner** role or have at least the following roles:
-  - Browser
-  - Cloud Run Admin
-  - Pub/Sub Admin
-  - Secret Manager Admin
-  - Security Admin
-  - Service Usage Admin
-  - Storage Admin

 ## Notification Template